Please enjoy this post from the Clinical Correlations archives first posted March 26, 2009

 Faculty Peer Reviewed

 Case: A 45-year-old woman presents to your office for an annual check-up.
-She states that her grandmother was …
+She states that her grandmother …

 By Jon-Emile S Kenny